alexberriman/newtondb/README.md

 ### Key features

-Although Newton doesn't aim to replace a traditional database, it does borrow some features to let you interact with your JSON data more effectively.
+Although Newton doesn't aim to replace a traditional database, it does borrow on common features to let you interact with your JSON data more effectively.
 It does this through implementing:

 - A serializable query language to query your data.
 - Primary and secondary indexes to improve the efficiency of read operations.